 Should signage be required on a public roadway for any event an application form must be completed and approved by the Transportation Department.
 A fee will apply.

-The Council reserves the right to withdraw permission if any of the conditions imposed by the permission are not met by the dates specified.
+We reserve the right to withdraw permission if any of the conditions imposed by the permission are not met by the dates specified.

 Postal Address: Sports Development and Events, DLRCC, County Hall, Marine Road, Dún Laoghaire, Co.
 Dublin.
 A96 K6C9